Sitecore/Windows-Terminal-DevEx-improvements/README.md

 ### Test Oh My Posh

-- In Terminal run: Set-PoshPrompt
+- In Terminal run: Set-PoshPrompt (Note : You will see message with migration guide, please ignore that and keep following the next steps)

 ## Install Nerd Fonts
 - Go to Nerdfonts.com and
-- Download Caskaydia Cove Nerd Font
+- Download Caskaydia Cove Nerd Font (Reserved Font Name: Cascadia Code) - Direct link : https://github.com/ryanoasis/nerd-fonts/releases/download/v2.3.3/CascadiaCode.zip
-- Install Fonts in zip file
+- Install Fonts in zip file (Note : To install fants, drang and drop all font files to c:\Windows\Fonts folder)

 - In Windows Terminal
 - Go to Settings
 - Go To Appearance
-- Select Font face "CaskaydiaCove NF"
+- Select Font face "CaskaydiaCove NF" (Note: You can also select from Profiles | Powershell | Font Face "CaskaydiaCove NFM")

 ### Test
 - In Terminal glyphs should be shown now